End of First Year Assessment

 - Physical Examination (standardized patient and SimMan)

-First year students are required to take the End of First Year Assessment but do not have to perform at any particular level in order to graduate to the second year.
+First year students are required to take the End of First Year Assessment but do not have to pass it to be promoted to second year.
 Students will receive a letter with their scores and the mean scores for the class.
-Those who do not meet the BUSM standard will be required to meet with the ICM course manager to discuss the content of the exam and remediate as necessary.
+Those who do not meet the BUSM standard will be required to meet with the ICM course director to discuss the content of the exam and remediate as necessary.

 What to Bring

 Please arrive on time dressed to see patients.

 - Wear white coat with name tag or ID

 - Wear/ bring a watch (No cellphones or other electronic devices)